-

 [Pan-Tones] 1st dance night, TCC, tuba recital, duo, gear

 We got ourselves a fresh photo!
 Pan-Tones dance night I had this idea several months ago, and Robert pushed me to make it happen sooner rather than later.
 It was so much fun!
-Recently, I’ve been stepping more into my identity as a dancer, and this was a creative way to combine my interests and Read more
+Recently, I’ve been stepping more into my identity as a dancer, and this was a creative way to combine my interests and bring together the dancing and music communities.
+We are planning to make this a monthly event, and explore lots of different dances and music.
+There are some Baroque dances I’ve been curious about for a while… Sign up to be notified of our next dance… Read more

 -